mehmet-f-dogan/crea-demo/README.md

 When it comes to tests, I have created unit tests for session and movie services.
 The reason for it is that, rest of the services mostly do basic CRUD and operations.

-E2E test checks if the endpoints exist and do not do data validation.
+E2E tests test most important movies endpoints and auth endpoints.